autopi-io/documentation/docs/getting_started/autopi_canfd_pro_casing/index.md

 To prevent excessive data usage, it's advisable to avoid using the device’s hotspot to connect your phone or tablet after the initial configuration is complete.

+## 11. Set up Output Handlers

+Your device can capture data, but you’ll need to choose where that data should be sent, also known as configuring an output handler.
+Currently, the AutoPi CAN-FD Pro supports output to an Amazon AWS S3 bucket.
+Setting this up is quick and straightforward, just follow the step-by-step guide here: [Amazon Web Services (AWS) S3 Bucket Creation](https://docs.autopi.io/getting_started/autopi_canfd_pro/set_up_AWS_S3_bucket/).

+## 12. Access Files Remotely on AutoPi

+You can also view and manage your captured data remotely from your AutoPi device.
+For detailed instructions on how to access your files using SFTP or SCP, check out this guide: [Accessing files via SFTP/SCP on AutoPi](https://docs.autopi.io/getting_started/autopi_canfd_pro/accessing-files-via-sftp-on-autopi/).

 **You Are All Set!**